Facebook Pixel

 Solution Approach

-The solution implements a binary search on floating-point numbers to find the maximum achievable water level.
+The solution implements binary search on floating-point numbers to find the maximum achievable water level using the boundary-finding template.

-The Check Function: For each candidate water level v, we need to verify if it's achievable:
+For each candidate water level v, we check if it's achievable by comparing excess water to required water:

 else:

-• Variable a accumulates the total excess water from buckets above level v
+• Variable water_available accumulates the total excess water from buckets above level v

-• Variable b accumulates the total water that needs to be poured (accounting for loss)
+• Variable water_needed accumulates the total water that needs to be poured (accounting for loss)

 • For buckets below level v, we calculate the actual amount to pour using the formula: (v - x) * 100 / (100 - loss)